 The economics/finance major is an undergraduate program that meets the needs of employers in a range of industries.
 By taking finance courses and studying economics, students develop the skills required for financial analysis, management and economic modeling and forecasting.

 As a private, nonprofit university, SNHU has one mission - to help you see yourself succeed.
 The benefits of majoring in economics/finance at SNHU include:

 The economics and finance BS prepares graduates for employment in a variety of fields including banking, corporate finance, insurance, personal finance and securities.
 There are many in-demand careers available for those interested in finance and economics.
-For example, the U.S. Bureau of Labor Statistics notes employment of financial analysts is expected to grow 16 percent through 2022, faster than the average for all occupations, while employment of personal financial advisors is projected to grow 27 percent over the same period.
+For example, the U.S. Bureau of Labor Statistics notes employment of financial analysts is projected to grow 12% from 2014 to 2024, faster than the average for all occupations, while employment of personal financial advisors is projected to grow 30% over the same period.